-Close to half of all preventable deaths of children have malnutrition as an underlying cause.
+- Close to half of all preventable deaths of children are directly caused by malnutrition.
 Children who are malnourished are less able to fight off illnesses like diarrhoea and pneumonia.

-One in four children in poor countries suffer permanent damage to their bodies and minds – a condition known as stunting – as a result of having missed out as a young child on the nutritious food they need to grow and develop.
+- 1 in 4 children in poor countries suffer permanent damage to their bodies and minds – a condition known as stunting.
+This is as a result of having missed out as a young child on the nutritious food they need to grow and develop.

 For millions of families in extreme poverty a nutritious diet is simply out of reach.

-In rural northern Nigeria, half the population can’t afford a healthy diet and it’s reported that half of all children under five are stunted.
+In rural northern Nigeria, half the population can’t afford a healthy diet.
+It’s reported that half of all children under 5 are stunted.

 That’s why we’re co-leading an ambitious partnership here to support young children and mothers during the critical first 1,000 days – from conception, through pregnancy, up to a child’s second birthday.
 To help young children and pregnant women get the nutrients they need, we’re giving grants of £14 per month, coupled with dietary advice, to 60,000 pregnant women and mothers.